uwplse/iag-synthesis/README.md

 code generation (compilation) targeting a variety of backends (language + tree + library).

-### Core (`core/`)
+### Attribute Grammar (`grammar/`)

-This directory contains generic utility functions and code for creating and manipulating the AST of the attribute grammar domain-specific language (DSL), which is FTL.
+This directory contains code for parsing, serializing, manipulating, typechecking,and translating to an intermediate representation the AST of the attribute grammar domain-specific language (DSL), which is FTL.

-### Compilation (`compile/`)

-This directory contains code for parsing, typechecking, serializing, and translating to an intermediate representation a program in the attribute grammar DSL.

 ### Angelic Evaluator (`angelic/`)